12 Extraordinary UNESCO World Heritage Sites Where Nature Meets Culture

 Blue and John Crow Mountains, Jamaica

-Coffee cultists associate this Caribbean island’s Blue Mountains as the source of rare, pricey beans.
-But for UNESCO, these ranges, which form a national park, are notable for biodiversity (well over 1,200 species of flowering plants), endangered frogs and birds, and their history as a refuge for enslaved people.
-The rugged landscape provided the fugitives, the Maroons, with a suitable place to hide and develop a culture closely connected to mountain life.
-Visitors can tour a coffee factory and join a guided hiking trip.
+Coffee cultists associate this Caribbean island’s Blue Mountains with the source of rare, pricey beans.
+For UNESCO, these lands are notable for biodiversity (well over 1,200 species of flowering plants), endangered frogs and birds, and as a historical refuge for the enslaved Maroon people.
+The rugged landscape, which forms a national park, provided the Maroons with a suitable place to hide and develop a culture closely connected to mountain life.
+Several tour operators run hiking trips or tours to coffee farms.

 Trang An Landscape Complex, Vietnam

-Forested limestone rock towers reach as high as 600 feet throughout this area, and there’s evidence that people long ago lived in the elevated caves here.
+Forested limestone rock towers reach as high as 650 feet throughout this area, and there’s evidence that people lived in the elevated caves here long ago.
 Situated near a river delta, Trang An also includes a network of subterranean waterways, accessible to visitors by small-boat tours.
 Today, aside from villages, rice paddies, temples, and a few small tourist resorts, the landscape remains in its natural, dramatic condition—one of the reasons 2017’s Kong: Skull Island was filmed here.

-Half a dozen tall white birds standing in water at the Ses Salines natural wildlife reserve in Ibiza
+Half a dozen white flamingos standing in water at the Ses Salines natural wildlife reserve

-Bird lovers flock to the Ses Salines natural wildlife reserve in Ibiza.
+Bird lovers flock to the Ses Salines Natural Park in Ibiza.

 Photo by Wanderlust Media/Shutterstock